dock108/code-navigator/frontend/README.md

 - Click a highlighted function or class name in the code view to fetch and display all references (usages) in a modal.
 - The modal shows line numbers and code snippets for each reference, or a message if none are found.
 - Loading and error states are handled gracefully.

+## Repo Structure Visualization

+- Click the "Visualize Repo Structure" button on the landing page to open an interactive tree view of the repository structure.
+- The tree is fetched from the backend and rendered using react-d3-tree.
+- Directories and files are visually distinct; nodes can be expanded/collapsed.
+- Loading and error states are handled gracefully.